-Something we noticed and commented on was the amount of men in these smaller towns!
-I know that sounds strange, but once we left Istanbul and heading into these little settlements we only saw a tiny handful of females per day.
+Something we noticed and commented on was the number of men in these smaller towns!
+I know that sounds strange, but once we left Istanbul and headed into these little settlements we only saw a tiny handful of females per day.
 We had no idea why that was and still don’t, I’m sure someone can let us know.

 Going into Georgia was a significate day for us, this was the first country neither of us had been to before and where we felt things were going to get really interesting.
 Everywhere leading up to Georgia was amazing but we had both been to these places before on holiday, so knew what to expect in terms of:

 However Georgia marked the first country that we were going into the unknown, and from there on things were only going to get more unfamiliar.
 It’s an incredible feeling going out of your comfort zone, and it’s the reason why we are on this trip.